GoogleChromeLabs/airhorn/README.md

 ## Installing

-Whilst you don't need to use the build process, if you want to host this publically it is recommended that you optimise all the assets for deployment and as such it is recommended that you run the following command in the current working directory:
+Whilst you don't need to use the build process, if you want to host this publicly it is recommended that you optimise all the assets for deployment and as such it is recommended that you run the following command in the current working directory: